Perfect10NickTailor/ansible-role-win-iis/README.md

 # ansible-role-win-iis
-Note: I have made a new role that bypasses the module in ansible and some custom code where if you have a complex IIS infr and hundreds of sites.
-This code below will simply not work as its just too resource intensive when trying to deploy using ansible windows modules.
+Note: I have made a new role that bypasses the use of windows modules in ansible for IIS and written some custom PS code where if you have a complex IIS infra and hundreds of sites.
+The modular approach does not work for hundreds of sites and complicated infra.
+The new one i wrote will handle it all.
 Its not publically available but it can copy an exsiting servers config and restore to another machine in minutes.
 (500-1000) sites.
 Pool, permissions, paths etc.